percona/k8spg-docs/docs/scaling.md

     ```

 The Operator versions 2.5.0 and higher will automatically expand such storage
-for you when needed.  the
-`replsets.<NAME>.volumeSpec.persistentVolumeClaim.resources.requests.storage`
-and/or `configsvrReplSet.volumeSpec.persistentVolumeClaim.resources.requests.storage`
-options in the Custom Resource.
+for you when you change the appropriate options in the Custom Resource.

 For example, you can do it by editing and applying the `deploy/cr.yaml` file: